THE READER’S CHARACTER AS THE FOCUS

 If jumpers happen constantly, I treat it as a shuffling issue, not a cosmic broadcast.

-Spread Designs: Some spreads are like formal shoes you wear only on special occasions; others are everyday footwear and work in most situations.
-Over time, you will discover which spreads belong to which category, for you.
+Spread Designs: Some spreads are best reserved for particular occasions; others are dependable daily companions.
+Over time, you’ll discover which spreads serve which purpose for you.

 One spread many readers depend on regularly is the Celtic Cross.
 I’ll share my version of that spread, along with others, in the next chapter.